Preksha-agarwal/data-professional-salary/README.md

 # Salary of Data Professionals

-This project involves the use of MySQL to perform Exploratory Data Analysis on the dataset of salaries accross various roles.
-The aim is to extract meaningful insights and patterns regarding salaries, job roles, company sizes, remote work trends, and experience levels.
+This project involves comprehensive data cleaning, standardization, and analysis of a salary dataset using SQL.
+The dataset covers salary information from 2020 to 2024, including various job titles, experience levels, employment types, and company sizes.
+The project aims to extract meaningful insights and trends from the data through a series of SQL queries.

-# Dataset Description
+# Project Overview

-The dataset contains information about salaries, job titles, company sizes, remote work ratios, and experience levels of data professionals.
-The data spans multiple years, with a focus on post-COVID-19 period, primarily 2023 and 2024.
+  1. Database Setup and Structure Overview
+     a.
+Used the **Data_Sal** database.